-Overview of the planning process (see details below):

-- 1. Choose a project header from the project header pile - 2.
+Overview of the planning process (see details below): - 1.
+Choose a project header from the project header pile - 2.
 Find an eligible place for the project plan.
 Conduct nature surveys if there are not enough face-up tiles in a good place. - 3.
 Pay the planning cost (1€) - 4.
 Place the header and tokens on the eligible place - 5.
-Permit process - 1.
-Choose a project header

-As a developer player you start by selecting a project header tile.
+Permit process CHOOSE A PROJECT HEADER As a developer player you start by selecting a project header tile.
 You can choose any project header you want from the available project header pile.
-There are several icons in each of the project headers which affect where you can build the project, and how many points does the player and the team get for each built project token "under" the header.
+There are several icons in each of the project headers which affect where you can build the project, and how many project tokens it requires.